Wanwu Practice Group

-Bo is an artist and associate professor at School of Creative Media, City University of Hong Kong.
+Bo is an artist and associate professor at the School of Creative Media, City University of Hong Kong.
 He lives and works on Lantau Island.
 Committed to multispecies vibrancy, he investigates the past and imagines the future from the perspectives of marginalized communities and marginalized plants.
 As an artist, he creates weedy gardens, living slogans, and eco-queer films.
-He is learning to cultivate ecological wisdom for a Good Anthropocene.
+He is learning to cultivate ecological wisdom beyond the Massive Anthropo Extinction Event.
 He taught at China Academy of Art from 2010 to 2013.
-He recently held solo exhibitions at ICA Shanghai and @kcua in Kyoto and participated in Manifesta 12 and the 11th Taipei Biennial.
+He recently held solo exhibitions at Kunsthalle Lissabon and ICA Shanghai, and participated in Yokohama Triennale 2020, Manifesta 12, and the 11th Taipei Biennial.
 His website is zhengbo.org.

 Currently Bo is leading two research projects to study ecological art practices in Mainland China and Hong Kong.
 In 2020, as artist-in-residence at the Gropius Bau in Berlin, he will collaborate with scientists to understand, speculate, and imagine how plants practice politics.

 Feixuan’s current research centers on ethics and care in trans-species relations.
 Her doctoral project is an anthropological exploration into the human-silkworm relationship in China in areas of contemporary art, sericultural practice, and bioscience study.
-As a winner of the Fulbright-RGC Hong Kong Research Scholar Award, she is spending six months at New York University’s XE: Experimental Humanities & Social Engagement program, under the guidance of artist-scholar Elaine Gan.
+As a winner of the Fulbright-RGC Hong Kong Research Scholar Award, she spent six months from January to July 2020 at New York University’s XE: Experimental Humanities & Social Engagement program, under the guidance of artist-scholar Elaine Gan.

 Sarah is a researcher based in Hong Kong.
 She holds an MA in art history and archaeology from SOAS, University of London, and a BA in art history and sociology from the University of Hong Kong.
 From 2014 to 2018, Sarah worked on the SEACHINA project, researching socially engaged art in contemporary China.
 She was responsible for data collection and curation of the online archive.
 She was also a core member of the development team for a mass open online course (MOOC) based on the archive.
 She published “From Funan River to East Lake: Reflecting on Environmental Activism and Public Art in China” in Journal of Contemporary Chinese Art in 2016.